Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

-Necromancy isn't for novices, but once you have skills and experience in the Craft you might use them to commune with ancestral spirits.
-Or, if you're lucky enough to have more advanced friends, or to know psychics who can help, all the better.
+Necromancy isn't for novices, but once you have skills and experience in the Craft, you might use them to commune with ancestral spirits.
+If you're lucky enough to have friends who are more advanced in the Craft or know psychics who can help, that's all the better.

-The end of October/beginning of November is a particularly time for this practice.
-There are many techniques that can be used for spirit communication in rituals, such as scrying, automatic writing or dream work.
+The end of October through the beginning of November is a particularly good time for this practice.
+There are many techniques that can be used for spirit communication in rituals such as scrying, automatic writing, and dream work.
 Some prefer communing through divination tools such as pendulums, tarot cards, runes, or ouija boards.

-If you do decide to contact your ancestor spirits yourself, make sure you not only master your technique/tool first, but also that you know how to protect yourself (and others in the home) and how to cleanse afterwards in case you have an unpleasant encounter.
+If you do decide to contact your ancestral spirits yourself, make sure you master your technique and tool first and be sure to protect yourself and any others in your home.
+You'll also want to learn how to cleanse your space and tool afterward in case you have an unpleasant encounter.

 Some people confuse having Witches in their ancestry with being a hereditary Witch, but there is a distinct difference.
 While we all have Witches (or some form of magical practitioners) in our ancestry, not all of us are hereditary Witches.

-It has nothing to do with bloodline or with proving you are a direct descendant to a someone proven to have practice magic.
-Hereditary Witchcraft is when you're born and raised in a magical tradition and the practice is directly passed down to you from those who practice it.
+It has nothing to do with bloodline or proving you are a direct descendant of someone who practiced magic.
+Hereditary Witchcraft is when you're born and raised in a magical tradition, and the practice is directly passed down to you from others who practice it.

-The obvious advantage to being a hereditary Witch is that your training starts young, and it's hands-on rather than through books.
-Those brought up in magical families usually don't have to un-learn a lot of misconceptions about magic that most of us who grow up in non-magical families might have.
+The obvious advantage of being a hereditary Witch is that your training starts young and is hands-on rather than through books.
+Those brought up in magical families usually don't have to un-learn as many misconceptions about magic as those of us who grew up in non-magical families.

-Just because you weren't lucky enough to be burn into a family that trained you in some magical art doesn't mean you can't start now, though.
+Just because you weren't lucky enough to be born into a family that trained you in the magical arts doesn't mean you can't start now.

-You could consider that what the phrase really means is that someone is 'a natural' at the Craft.
-It may come naturally to them, they pick it up quickly, they have good instincts to follow.
-Just like some people are naturally more gifted at the arts, or at singing, or at working with numbers, some are more naturally gifted with using magic.
+You could consider that what the phrase really means is that someone is "a natural" at the Craft.
+It may come naturally to them—they pick it up quickly, and they have good instincts to follow.
+Just like some people are naturally more gifted at the arts, singing, or working with numbers, some are more naturally gifted with using magic.

-Some people have suggested that so-called 'natural Witches', or Witches who exhibit a real knack for the Craft, might have been a Witch in at least one (or more) past lives.
+Some people have suggested that so-called "natural Witches," or Witches who exhibit a real knack for the Craft, might have been a Witch in one or more of their past lives.
 This could definitely explain someone who seems gifted in this area.

 Another way of looking at it is that natural Witches tend to exhibit natural psychic abilities.
-Psychics aren't all Witches (many don't practice the Craft), but psychic abilities do utilize the same parts of your mind and the same mental discipline that the Craft does, so someone with strong psychic skills who is drawn to the Craft could find that learning to practice magic comes quite naturally to them.
+Not all Witches are psychics (many don't practice the Craft), but psychic abilities do utilize the same parts of your mind and the same mental discipline that the Craft does, so someone with strong psychic skills who is drawn to the Craft could find that learning to practice magic comes quite naturally to them.

 In the End, It Doesn't Matter

-Sure, it would be nice if all of us who are drawn to the Craft to have been raised with older, wiser Witches around us, to learn from an unbroken family line.
+Sure, it would be nice if all of us who are drawn to the Craft could have been raised with older, wiser Witches around us so we could learn from an unbroken family line.
 In a perfect world, that's how things would work, but we all know the world isn't perfect.

-In the long run, what it's going to come down to is the efforts you make now, not any distant link to a Witch in your family line.
+In the long run, what it's going to come down to is the effort you are willing to make now, not any distant link to a Witch in your family line.
 Raw talent will only get you so far; it's going to take research, study, mental discipline, and practice to develop any talent and work with it.

-So don't let any unanswered questions about heredity and bloodlines and ancestors get you down—you can be the Witch you want to be.
+So don't let any unanswered questions about heredity, bloodlines, or ancestors get you down—you can be the Witch you want to be.
 The choice is yours.